Sask. tax changes hurting women, poor: CUPE

 As of July 2017, the Saskatchewan government will provide an added $100 for adults and $40 per child (up to two children) for families that do not make enough to have to pay taxes.
 CUPE said families that make between $44,900 and $57,700 will receive $31, while families with incomes over $57,700 will see no benefit.

 As of 2018, tax brackets will no longer be indexed to inflation.
-That means that when income goes up due to an increase in the cost of- iving, personal income taxes will increase, CUPE said.
+It means relatively minor cost-of-living increases could bump some marginal income into a higher tax bracket.

-Personal income tax rates dropped by half a percentage point on July 1, and are set to go down by another half-percentage point two years from now.
+Sales tax hikes have been offset somewhat by lower income tax rates.
+For example, personal income tax rates dropped by half a percentage point on July 1, and are set to go down by another half percentage point two years from now.